 Which Tripod Should you Buy?

-Now that you are familiar with all the criteria for selecting the right tripod, you are probably wondering which tripod you should buy for your photography needs.
-Since I have numerously gone through the experience of shopping for tripods and have seen others do the same, let me tell you what many photographers end up doing.
 They first look for the cheapest tripod available that will be good enough to hold their first camera, since they have no idea if they really need it or do not know how often they would be using it.
-The tripod would cost between $75 and $150 for the legs and the head, which is a good price for a simple tool.
+This tripod costs between $75 and $150 for the legs and the head, which is a good price for a simple tool.

 Next, they purchase a longer and heavier lens and add more weight to the setup.
 All of a sudden, they find that the cheap tripod is not good enough and they need something more durable and stable.
 After making the first mistake, they suddenly realize that they need to do more research and they spend countless hours reading about tripods on different websites and forums.
-Despite all recommendations from the pros, they are not willing to invest on a top-of-the-line tripod with a good ball-head, so they end up getting a popular tripod system for $300-500 with a separate head.
-Seems like a great investment and the tripod seems to be much better than the previous one.

 After a year or two, they realize that their last purchase was not that good, because the tripod is too heavy and hard to use, especially for traveling.
 They realize that they should have listened to the pros in the beginning and bought a solid tripod system.
 Does this sound familiar?
 It certainly does for me, because I went through a similar experience and wasted too much effort and money.

 Other photographers might have a different story, where they purchased an inexpensive tripod they like in the beginning and they are still happily using it today.
-All it says about them is that they are not using their tripods as much and what they have is good enough for occasional use.
+All it says about them is that they are not using their tripods much and what they have is good enough for occasional use.
 Anybody who heavily relies on a tripod (especially landscape and architectural photographers) ends up buying two to three different tripods to eventually end up with the best.

 If I recommend someone who has just bought their first DSLR or a mirrorless camera to get the best tripod system that costs between $800 and $1,200, I will almost certainly get a “you are crazy” look, no matter how well I explain my story.
 Therefore, here is what I would recommend: